Privacy Act Systems - DOL/OASAM-12

 DISCLOSURE TO CONSUMER REPORTING AGENCIES:

-POLICIES AND PRACTICES FOR STORING, RETRIEVING, SAFEGUARDING, AND RETAINING AND DISPOSING OF RECORDS IN THE SYSTEM:
+POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETRIEVING, AND DISPOSING OF RECORDS IN THE SYSTEM:

 RETENTION AND DISPOSAL:

-Director, Labor Management Relations Center, Human Resources Center, U.S. Department of Labor, 200 Constitution Avenue, NW, Washington, DC 20210.
+Director, Office of Human Resources Policy and Accountability, Human Resources Center, U.S. Department of Labor, 200 Constitution Avenue, N.W.
+Washington, D.C.
+20210.

-Individuals submitting grievances should be provided a copy of the record under the grievance process.
-They may, however, contact the personnel office where the action was processed, regarding the existence of such records on them.
-They must furnish the following information for their records to be located and identified:
+Individuals submitting grievances should already be provided with a copy of the record under the grievance process.
+They may, however, contact the personnel office where the action was processed, regarding the existence of such records about them.
+Such individuals must furnish the following information for their records to be located and identified:

-Approximate date of closing of the case and kind of action taken, and
+b.
+Approximate date of closing of the case and kind of action taken; and

 Information in this system of records is provided by the following:

-The individual on whom the record is maintained.
+a.
+The individual on whom the records are maintained;

 SYSTEMS EXEMPTED FROM CERTAIN PROVISIONS OF THE ACT: